Esri/di-survey123-tools-no-code-required/Use case 1 - Export survey attachment to windows folder(Workbench)/README.md

         d.
 Click OK.

-9. We will leave the Inspector unchanged for this workflow.
+9. Leave the Inspector unchanged for this workflow.

-10. With File Explorer open your target folder.
+10. Using Windows Explorer navigate to your destination folder so you can see the photos written when you run the workspace in the final step.

-11. Click Run, and watch as your attachments are added into the target folder.
+11. Click Run, and watch as your attachments are written into the target folder.

 ## Requirements